Skip to content

 The aforesaid Baranowicze had a population of approximately 13,000 when it was turned into a Jewish ghetto.
 Read the book to learn how many Jews were left alive after its 1944 liberation by the Russians, plus much more about the author’s near-death, and life-affirming experiences during the war.

-Author authoressPosted on July 5, 2023December 1, 2024Categories An Extremely Extreme, Long, Complicated Story of Trauma, Good Luck and Suspense, History - Eastern Europe, Judaism Issues, Nonfiction, Personal Account of War and/or Living Under Crushing Oppression - Eastern Europe, Personal Account of WWII Refugee / Holocaust Survivor, Politician, Political Worker or Spy - An Account, Religious Issues, Subject Chose to Do Life-Risking Activism
+Author authoressPosted on July 5, 2023December 1, 2024Categories An Extremely Extreme, Long, Complicated Story of Trauma, Good Luck and Suspense, History - Eastern Europe, Judaism Issues, Nonfiction, Personal Account of War and/or Living Under Crushing Oppression - Eastern Europe, Personal Account of WWII Refugee / Holocaust Survivor, Politician, Political Worker or Spy - An Account, Religious Issues, Subject or Subjects Chose to Do Life-Risking Activism

 As I Saw It